 In some places, the RSC is primarily a sharing session.
-RCMs come together, discuss with one another the service experience of their ASCs, and return to their areas with information on how services are performed elsewhere.
+RCMs come with regional subcommittees GG GGG GG GGGG AREA AREA AREA AREA AREA RCM RCM RCM RCM RĊM together, discuss with one another the service experience of their ASCs, and return to their areas with information on how services are performed elsewhere.